plandes/cisql/README.md

 The `load` directive takes two optional arguments: the file to load and function to call in the file.
 The file defaults to `cisql.clj` and the function to call defaults to the last function in the evaluated file.

+Direct access to a running SQL prompt with an [Emacs Cider session](#emacs-integration) is also available.

 #### Loading a File